SanariSan/v2ray-ws-tls/README.md

 1. First create private key (normal random uuid), for example [here](https://www.uuidgenerator.net/), write it down.
 2. Go to `about:blank` in your browser (for example) and paste code from `generate-uuids.js`.
 3. Put generated UUID as private key, then enter desired words as keywords.
 Script will output matching UUIDs for each word.
 You can generate same UUIDs later from same words using **private key**, don't lose it.

+---

+ps. to myself, todo: acme can crash after reboot, add depends on nginx-proxy